waynepallen/core/doc/development-guides/api/jig.md

 ### Jig (aka CMDB interface) APIs

-Jigs are the interface between Crowbar and doing work in the infrastructure.
+Jigs are the interface between OpenCrowbar and doing work in the infrastructure.

 #### System Jigs

-Crowbar has three built-in jigs
+OpenCrowbar has three built-in jigs

 * Script - uses SSH to perform operations on nodes.
 This is used for bootstrapping actions that install the agents for other Jigs.
 Not activated in development mode.
-* Noop (no operation) - takes internal actions in Crowbar only.
+* Noop (no operation) - takes internal actions in OpenCrowbar only.
 Used when database updates or coordination points are needed that have no external action.
-* Test - used by the test infrastructure to validate Crowbar logic when no phyiscal infrastructure is available.
+* Test - used by the test infrastructure to validate OpenCrowbar logic when no phyiscal infrastructure is available.
 Not activited in production mode.

 #### API Actions